 Each Battle Castle episode stands alone.

 In this special online segment we look at castle design to compare and contrast the features shared by the castles.
 This time we examine a Castle Feature that is important in protecting a castle against siege: Machicolations.

-To see the arrow slits in more detail, check out our Flickr Gallery
+To see these Machicolations in more detail, check out our Flickr Gallery